Skip to content

 Google Antigravity vs Continue: Core Architecture Differences

 When I attempted to set up equivalent test environments for both tools, the architectural differences immediately revealed why direct comparison proved challenging.
-Antigravity requires replacing your entire IDE, whereas Continue integrates into your existing VS Code setup in minutes.
+Antigravity requires replacing your entire IDE, whereas Continue is integrated into your existing VS Code setup in minutes, a distinction that is now largely historical given Continue's shutdown.

-Google Antigravity is an experimental agentic development platform built as a complete VS Code fork, while Continue is a production-ready open-source extension integrated into existing IDEs.
-For teams evaluating IDE-based AI coding tools, this distinction matters significantly.
+Google Antigravity is an experimental agentic development platform built as a complete fork of VS Code.
+Continue was a production-ready, open-source extension integrated into existing IDEs, acquired by Cursor in June 2026, and later discontinued.
+For teams evaluating IDE-based AI coding tools, this distinction matters significantly, and for Continue, the past tense now applies.

 Google Antigravity: VS Code Fork and Agent-First Development Platform

-The critical architectural detail: Antigravity is a complete fork of VS Code.
-VS Magazine's analysis found that, after examining the tool, developers concluded that it is based on Microsoft's Visual Studio Code and has deeper connections to Windsurf, another AI-powered VS Code fork.
+The critical architectural detail: Antigravity remains a complete fork of VS Code.
+VS Magazine's analysis found that, after examining the tool, developers concluded it is based on Microsoft's Visual Studio Code and has deeper connections to Windsurf, another AI-powered VS Code fork.
+Despite the 2.0 expansion, the product remains in public preview with no GA date or Antigravity-specific enterprise pricing announced.

 Antigravity's workspace-local indexing cannot aggregate context across multiple repositories, meaning separate services in a distributed system would be processed in isolation.
 This represents a fundamental limitation documented in research showing that when RAG chunks your code, it severs the relationships between services.

-The platform supports a comprehensive range of LLM providers, including Anthropic Claude, OpenAI GPT-4, Google Gemini, Azure, Amazon Bedrock, Mistral, xAI Grok, and OpenRouter, as well as local models via Ollama and Hugging Face.
-This flexibility addresses vendor lock-in concerns while preserving data privacy for teams managing sensitive codebases.
+Continue operated as a native extension that integrated with existing IDEs rather than replacing them, supporting a comprehensive range of LLM providers, including Anthropic Claude, OpenAI GPT-4, Google Gemini, Azure, Amazon Bedrock, Mistral, xAI Grok, and OpenRouter, as well as local models via Ollama and Hugging Face.

-However, this model's flexibility masks a critical architectural limitation: Continue's session-based context approach rebuilds architectural understanding for each development session without persistent codebase indexing.
+Continue's model flexibility masked a critical architectural limitation even before the shutdown: its session-based context approach rebuilt architectural understanding for each development session without persistent codebase indexing.
 Teams evaluating model flexibility should also review the Context Engine vs RAG comparison for enterprise deployment considerations.

 Google Antigravity vs Continue: IDE Integration and JetBrains Support